 - 40-50nH: 4 turns

-A good example of this would be in the first series-resonant section of the above filter - in the section marked "531.581M".
-As you can guess, this is a series-tuned circuit that must be resonated at that frequency using components of the approximate values shown.
-Practically speaking, in this application one can "fudge" a bit on the values, so rather than trying to find a precision capacitor of about 17.5pF, I simply pulled a 18pF unit out of my capacitor bin with the idea that I would select the inductance to make it resonate somewhere in the area of 531 MHz.
+A good example of this is the first series-resonant section of the above filter - in the section marked "531.581M".
+As you can guess, this is a series-tuned circuit that must be resonated at around 532 MHz using components of the approximate values shown.
+Practically speaking, in this application one can "fudge" a bit on the values, so rather than trying to find a precision capacitor of about 17.5pF, I simply pulled a 18pF unit out of my capacitor bin with the idea that I would select the inductance to make it resonate somewhere in the area of 532 MHz.

 But, there's a twist: Noticing that resonating inductance is ideally 5.1nH, one may realize that even a rather short length of wire has a similar amount of inductance - and that is exactly what was done: The capacitor's own lead - about 4 millimeters of it - plus the series inductance of the capacitor itself was enough to create a resonant circuit at the desired frequency.